KushajveerSingh/personal-website/docs/internal/projects.md

 Use incline, decline elevation and length of trail to score the hardness of a trail

 In js linter, create a tree showing event delegation.
 So you can look at the tree and show how much can you save by using event delegation.

+create rust standard library, with all the data structures. and optimize them as much as possible and have graphs showing improvements.
+Also, document the data structure in detail with all the optimizations.
+Also, look into optimizing the data structures with cpu specific stuff.

+Problem: with accessibility with math equations (can maybe can extend to chemistry)